AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/src_traces.rst

    instructs the instrumenter to look into projects marked as externally built when computing the list of units of interest (they are ignored by default), for the sole purpose of instrumenting mains.

+In addtion, for trace files produced automatically from a ``bin-file`` dump-channel, the ``--dump-filename-<>`` family of switches provides control over the name of trace files.
+See :ref:`instr-tracename` for more details on the default behavior and possibilities to alter it.

 Output strategies for main units